MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/plan-user-authentication.md

 ![SharePoint claims authentication components](../media/Claims_architecture1.gif)

-The SPTrustedIdentityTokenIssuer object is created with several parameters, which include the following:
+The SPTrustedIdentityTokenIssuer object is created with several parameters, which include:

 - A single identity claim.